RIPE-NCC/ripe-atlas-cousteau/README.rst

     (is_success, response) = atlas_request.create()

-Same applies if you want to add a list of probes, you just have to change “action” key to “add” as stated on the `docs`_.
+Same applies if you want to remove probes, you just have to change “action” key to “remove” and specify probes you want to remove.
+Keep in mind remove action supports only a list of probes and not the rest of the source types.
+For more info check the appropriate `docs`_.

 .. _docs: https://atlas.ripe.net/docs/rest/#participation-request